NodeJS client

 const client = new VoltClient(grpc);

-Initialise the tdx Volt instance to enable Bob to connect to the Volt:
+Initialise the tdx Volt instance with the configuration JSON:

 const configPath = "./volt-config.json";